Compare Tree Removal Quotes Now

 Trees are able to clean the air by reducing two types of pollutants, both gaseous pollutants and airborne particles.
-Gaseous pollutants include a range of dioxides such as sulpher and nitrogen.
+Gaseous pollutants include a range of dioxides such as sulfur and nitrogen.
 Airborne particles would be inhaled deep into our lungs if trees did not absorb them.

 Many of these agents are toxic to humans, yet they are beneficial to plants as nutrition.
 Examples of these are nitrogen and sulfur, essential elements for fertilizers.
 The leaves of trees have pockets, known as Stomata, which filter in these matters and expel oxygen.

 The emission of pure oxygen from the trees helps to lower the temperature in the environment.
-Trees not only clean the urban air, but they also help slow down global warming by removing excess Carbon from the atmosphere.
+Trees not only clean the urban air, but they also help slow down global warming by removing excess carbon from the atmosphere.